ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Functions

 *A note about the functions*:  The functions exists in both the `setup.cycSystem` namespace and as globals.
-There is a very small chance that you'll need to use the nonglobal versions if the name of the functions are already taken.
+There is a very small chance that you'll need to use the nonglobal versions if the name of a function is already taken.
 The nonglobal versions are in the `setup.cycSystem` namespace.
+You'll have to use the longer syntax if the `tryGlobal` option is set to false (see above).

 #### `checkCycle()` function